 During the course you’ll cover key areas including but not limited to:

-Our School of Philosophy and Art History has been ranked in the top 20 in the UK for research excellence (REF 2014, mainstream universities, THE 2014).
+We are 7th in the UK for research impact in philosophy (Grade Point Average, REF2021).
 We are involved in many exciting and interdisciplinary research projects and have active links with other subjects including Political Science, Law, Sociology, Psychoanalysis, and Art History.

 Essex has more start-up businesses than any other county in the UK.
 We teach you to take control of your career in business and create ideas, products and services with real value, and with our global understanding of business in established and developing markets, you'll have the best foundation for your future career.